Graham Torrington: BBC Radio

 In February 2021 he joined Boom Radio broadcasting from his home in Catalonia, Spain.

 On 15 August 2022 it was confirmed he would join North Derbyshire Radio to cover Late Night Love for three weeks while regular presenter Richard Spinks was away.
 From 3 October 2022 he joined MKFM in Milton Keynes to present Late Night Graham Torrington from Sundays to Thursdays, with MKFM planning to syndicate the show at a later date.
-He also continued to present on Boom Radio on Fridays and Saturdays.
+He also continues to present on Boom Radio on Fridays and Saturdays.

 Television work

 Torrington's TV work includes appearances on national gaming TV channel Gala TV and as host of Looking For Love, which aired on ITV's Meridian and Anglia TV regions.